wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Changelog ==

 = 1.4.9 =
+* Feature: Display Customer/Order notes with a simple shorthand (see FAQ)
 * Translations: Added Brazilian Portugese (thanks Victor Debone!)
 * Tweak: Fail more gracefully when there are errors during PDF generation
 * Tweak: added template type class to template output body